5th Cavalry Regiment: Formation and the Frontier

 After receiving cavalry training at Jefferson Barracks, Missouri, the regiment, under COL Albert Sidney Johnston, began riding out to Fort Belknap, Texas.
 The journey to the fort was long and hard; the 700 men and 800 horses of the 2nd Cavalry marched over the Ozark Mountains, through Arkansas, and into Indian Territory until they arrived on 27 December 1855.
 COL Johnston immediately received orders to set up Headquarters along with Companies B, C, D, G, H, and I at Fort Mason, Texas.
 Arriving on 14 January 1856, the men arrived at the post (which had been abandoned for two years) and immediately began work repairing it.
 On 22 February 1856, Company C of the 2nd Cavalry, under the command of Captain James Oaks, engaged the Waco Indians in their first battle just west of Fort Terrett, Texas.

 In July 1857, LTC Robert E. Lee arrived at Fort Mason to take command of the 2nd Cavalry Regiment.
-That same month, LT John Bell Hood led a company of the 2nd Cavalry into the Texas frontier.
-Near the Devils River, the patrol spotted a band of Comanche warriors holding a white flag of truce, and LT Hood went to speak with them.
+That same month, 2LT John Bell Hood led a company of the 2nd Cavalry into the Texas frontier.
+Near the Devils River, the patrol spotted a band of Comanche warriors holding a white flag of truce, and 2LT Hood went to speak with them.
 The warriors dropped their white flag and began lighting fires to carefully placed burn piles in order to provide a smoke screen.
 30 more Indians, hiding within 10 paces of the Cavalry troopers, began attacking with arrows and guns.
 The cavalrymen charged and engaged in hand-to-hand fighting, but were forced to withdraw under the cover of revolver fire in the face of two-to-one odds.
-LT Hood was wounded by an arrow through the left hand in this engagement, but continued to serve with the 2nd Cavalry.
+2LT Hood was wounded by an arrow through the left hand in this engagement, but continued to serve with the 2nd Cavalry.

-On 15 February 1858, Major William J. Hardee was instructed to proceed from Fort Belknap with Companies A, F, H & K to Otter Creek, Texas and establish a Supply Station.
+On 15 February 1858, MAJ William J. Hardee was instructed to proceed from Fort Belknap with Companies A, F, H & K to Otter Creek, Texas and establish a Supply Station.
 On 29 February, they came upon a large encampment of Comanche Indians near Wichita Village.
 In July 1858, the entire regiment assembled at Fort Belknap in anticipation of joining Johnston in Utah to subjugate rebellious Mormons.
 Their orders were rescinded and they instead formed a striking force, the "Wichita Expedition," against the Comanche.
-Led by Major Earl Van Dorn, four companies trapped and defeated a sizable force of Comanches on 1 October at the Wichita Village Fight, and followed it up on 13 May 1859, with a similar victory at the Battle of Crooked Creek in Kansas.
+Led by MAJ Earl Van Dorn, four companies trapped and defeated a sizable force of Comanches on 1 October at the Wichita Village Fight, and followed it up on 13 May 1859, with a similar victory at the Battle of Crooked Creek in Kansas.
 During this period (1858–1861), the regiment fought in some forty engagements against the Apaches, Bannocks, Cheyennes, Comanches, Kiowas, Utes and other tribes along with Mexican banditos.